 The V-55 will thrive in a variety of roles – offshore tournament contender, high-performance sport yacht, fish-and-cruise express or tender to a Viking or superyacht.
 Quadruple or quintet Mercury 7.6-liter V12 600-hp Verado outboards power the new Valhalla.
 “The boat was designed and engineered for these engines,” says Viking Vice President of Design and Engineering Lonni Rutt.
-“We developed a transom and structure to support the weight and horsepower.
+“We developed the transom and structure to support the weight and horsepower.
 We prepared for – and are working with – the technology rather than adapting to it.”
 Mercury’s electric power steering delivers true finger-tip control.
 The engine manufacturer’s JPO (Joystick Piloting For Outboards) technology combined with the 600’s steerable gearcase give the driver excellent responsiveness and 360-degree maneuverability.

 The Valhalla 55 holds a total of 1,200 gallons of standard fuel – that’s 200 to 300 gallons more than competing models.
 The boat is also engineered with an electrically operated fuel management system, providing increased reliability and utility by allowing each engine to draw from designated fuel tanks.